Faysel-Abdella/CSES-DEV-Project/README.md

-### Member Management System
+#### Member Management System
 Welcome to the Member Management System for CSEC-DEV members!
 This is a full stack project built using the MERN stack (MongoDB, Express.js, React.js, and Node.js).
 The system allows administrators and members to manage user accounts within the CSEC-DEV community.

-Tools Used
+###  Tools Used
 Front-end:

-React.js
+React.js,
-Vite.js
+Vite.js,
-Tailwind CSS
+Tailwind CSS,
-Axios
+Axios,
-React Router DOM
+React Router DOM,
-React Scroll
+React Scroll,
-React Toastify
+React Toastify,

 Back-end:

-Node.js
+Node.js,
-Express.js
+Express.js,
-MongoDB (via Mongoose)
+MongoDB (via Mongoose),
-Bcrypt.js
+Bcrypt.js,
-Body-parser
+Body-parser,
-Cookie-parser
+Cookie-parser,
-CORS
+CORS,
-Dotenv
+Dotenv,
-Express Async Errors
+Express Async Errors,
-Express Validator
+Express Validator,
-HTTP Status Codes
+HTTP Status Codes,
-JSON Web Token (JWT)
+JSON Web Token (JWT),
-Testing Credentials
+Testing Credentials,

-To test the functionality of the Member Management System, you can use the following credentials:
+###To test the functionality of the Member Management System, you can use the following credentials:

 Admin Login: